SHORT FILM PRODUCER

 Victoria has produced a number of short films.
 Her first short, ANN'S EARRINGS (2014), explored a dysfunctional yet loving mother and teenage daughter relationship.
 THE CUNNING STUNT (2015) was about a female psychopath and picked up 'Best Cinematography' at the 48-Hour Film Project.
-More recently, she made FAMILY TREE (2019) with Jessica, which was selected for Film London's Writers' Room.
-Their latest project is a dramedy called LOVE IS A HAND GRENADE, starring Saffron Hocking and Genesis Lynea, which is now in post-production.
+More recently, she made FAMILY TREE (2019) with Jessica, which premiered at BAFTA qualifying Manchester International Film Festival.
+Their latest collaboration is a dramedy called LOVE IS A HAND GRENADE, starring Saffron Hocking and Genesis Lynea, which is now in post-production.
+Victoria is also in post-production for ON ISLAND WEST, written and directed by Carolyn Saunders.
+The short has been supported by the Alexa grant, sponsored by Directors UK and ARRI.

-Victoria joined JSB Films in 2019 after working as a post-production supervisor on the comedy feature LOVE TYPE D (2019).
+Victoria has been producing shorts with JSB Films after working as a post-production supervisor on the comedy feature LOVE TYPE D (2019).
+She is developing feature and TV projects with the intention of making the leap to long-form in the near future.

 FOUNDER & MANAGING DIRECTOR